Marilyn Erskine

-Marilyn Erskine (born April 24, 1926) is an American retired actress who started performing at the age of three on radio, and has since appeared in radio, theater, film and television roles from the 1920s through the 1970s.
+Marilyn Erskine (born April 24, 1926) is an American actress, active during the 1920s through the 1970s.
+She played roles in radio, theater, film, and television, starting when she was 3 years old.

 Early life

 Erskine was born in Rochester, New York on April 24, 1926, and was in show business from early childhood.
 She moved with her family to New York, circa 1932, at which point she began attending the Professional Children's School, which she continued to do, intermittently, for almost a decade.

+Career

-Radio career
+Radio and theatre

 Erskine started her performing career at the age of three years, appearing on a local radio show in Buffalo, New York.
 She also appeared on the nationwide CBS radio show Let's Pretend sometime between 1929 and 1937, where children played all the roles in adaptions of fairy tales and other children's stories.
-She played Gail Carver in the soap opera Lora Lawton, which ran on NBC 1943-1950, Jane Brown on Young Widder Brown, which ran on NBC 1938-1956, and Cherry Martin in The Romance of Helen Trent, which ran on CBS 1933-1960.
+She played Gail Carver in the soap opera Lora Lawton, which ran on NBC 1943–1950, Jane Brown on Young Widder Brown, which ran on NBC 1938–1956, and Cherry Martin in The Romance of Helen Trent, which ran on CBS 1933–1960.
 Erskine performed the role of Jane Baxter in Orson Welles's Mercury Theater on the Air adaptation of Seventeen (October 16, 1938).

-In 1945, Erskine was a member of the cast of the syndicated comedy Keeping Up with Wigglesworth.
+Erskine starred as Eva Wallace in the 1939 Broadway production of The Primrose Path.
+In 1945, she was a member of the cast of the syndicated comedy Keeping Up with Wigglesworth.